iShape/iShape.github.io/README.md

 1. Install `Markdown Viewer` extension in Chrome, and allow `Markdown Viewer` to access local file in Chrome setting

 2. Press F12 , and click Elements tab in debug panel.
-Right click on `<html><h....` , click `edit As HTML`, copy the raw HTML code
+Right click on `<html><h....` , click `copy => copy outerHTML`, copy the raw HTML code

-3. Paste raw HTML code [here](https://www.freeformatter.com/html-formatter.html#ad-output) to get formatted HTML code
+3. Paste raw HTML code to VS code, then using `Ctrl+Shift+I` to format the document

 4. Paste formatted HTML code in `./index.html`, remove all `chrome-extension://.../`, e.g. `href="chrome-extension://.../github.css"` to `href="github.css"`